FHantke/brave-browser-wiki/P3A.md

 1. Yes, as a free user
 2. Yes, as a premium user

+### Q135: Did you use Leo this week?
+_`Brave.AIChat.UsageWeekly`_ **[D]**

+1. Yes, as a free user
+2. Yes, as a premium user

+### Q136: As a first time user of Brave Leo this week, did I return again to use it during the first 7 day period?
+_`Brave.AIChat.NewUserReturning`_ **[D]**

+0. I have never used the feature
+1. I have used the feature, but I'm not a first time feature user this week
+2. I'm a first time feature user this week but, no, I did not return the rest of the week
+3. I'm a first time feature this week and, yes, I returned and used it again the following day
+4. I'm a first time feature user this week and, yes, I returned and used it again this week but not the following day

+### Q137: As an opted in Brave Leo user, when was the last time I used Brave Leo? (reported monthly)
+_`Brave.AIChat.LastUsageTime`_ **[D]**

+1. Within the last 6 days
+2. 7 - 13 days ago
+3. 14 - 20 days ago
+4. 21 - 30 days ago

 ## Metrics Proposed/Under Development

 Metrics in various states of development can be found in the `brave-browser` issue log with the `feature/new-metric` label: